 Train Kandy – Nanuoya – 4 hours

-The blue train running from Kandy to Ella is one of the most scenic train ride in the world !
-Depending of the class you choose, the experience can go from comfortable to pretty chaotic, but it is always worth it.
+The blue train running from Kandy to Ella is one of the most scenic train rides in the world!
+Depending on the class you choose, the experience can go from comfortable to pretty chaotic, but it is always worth it.
 For some epic pictures of this ride, check out the blog Journey Era .
-His picture are stunning.
+His pictures are stunning.

 For more tips to prepare and fully enjoy your train ride, check out my article here.

-Before heading to the hotel, stop by one the many tea plantations and factories around, to discover how Ceylan tea is made, the different grades, the difference between green tea and black tea (Spoiler Alert : It comes form the same leaves !) etc …
+Before heading to the hotel, stop by one the many tea plantations and factories around, to discover how Ceylan tea is made, the different grades, the difference between green tea and black tea (Spoiler Alert: It comes from the same leaves !), etc.

-During my last visit I stopped by Labookellie Estate Tea Factory, which I do not recommend.
+During my last visit, I stopped by Labookellie Estate Tea Factory, which I do not recommend.
 I visited it back in 2011 and it was a charming place to learn more about tea making and then sip a cup and eat some chocolate cake in a pretty setting with a view over the cloudy tea plantations.
-Now it has turned into a tourist factory, with an army of ladies reciting their speech by heart as quickly as possible without showing any interest in the matter !
-It is free (although tip is expected), but it is really not worth your time.
+Now it has turned into a tourist factory, with an army of ladies reciting their speech by heart as quickly as possible without showing any interest in the matter!
+It is free (although tipping expected), but it is really not worth your time.

 DAY 3 – HORTONS PLAINS & NUWARA ELIYA